When they want you to buy something they will call you.

 Change the terminology just a little, and we are back in the language of the American frontier, where you are either among the elect inside the innocent community, or you represent the dark (ironic, considering Tim’s huge heart on the race issue) evil on the outside that is inscrutable: we just can’t understand why they hate us so.

 Tim, I hope you’re reading this.
-I love you for your gifts and your righteous anger.
+I love you for your gifts, your eloquence and your righteous anger.
 I know you’re under great pressure.
 Be well; stay effective.

 But when did sarcasm and ridicule ever change anyone’s mind?
 Don’t they merely entertain those of similar opinion?
 Don’t they simply reduce highly informed opinion to low comedy?